 "Go ahead, open it," he urged.
 So I did.

-This, and only this, is what he got me.
+That tee shirt, and only that tee shirt, is what he got me.

 A puke-green tee shirt featuring Pig Pen of Charlie Brown fame, on a snowboard.